Impact of Resonant Compton Scattering on Magnetar X-Ray Polarization with QED Vacuum Resonance: Physical Framework

 \section{Physical Framework}

-To model how resonant Compton scattering (RCS) and QED vacuum resonance jointly shape the X-ray polarization from magnetars, we distinguish the main physical processes with their characteristic locations.
-This section presents our physical framework for global magnetosphere, the polarized emission and propagation, the RCS formalism, and the computational workflow.
+To model how resonant Compton scattering and QED vacuum resonance jointly shape the X-ray polarization from magnetars, we distinguish the main physical processes with their characteristic locations.
+This section presents our physical framework for {the} global magnetosphere, polarized emission and propagation, RCS formalism, and computational workflow.